What is an Asbestos Retrospective Risk Assessment (RRA)?

 - work involving aggressive physical disturbance of high-density asbestos products e.g. breaking or smashing asbestos cement building materials

 - Stage one: First, we gather information about the specific incident.

-- Stage two: We estimate concentrations of asbestos in the air using the scientific literature, our own extensive practical experience, any existing air concentration measurements and our own measurements.
+- Stage two: We estimate concentrations of asbestos in the air using the scientific literature, our own extensive practical experience, any existing air concentration measurements and/or our own measurements.

 - Stage three: The exposure of each individual is estimated from the duration of exposure and the estimated concentration in the air.

 - Stage four: The risks of contracting lung cancer and mesothelioma are derived from the estimated exposures using widely accepted exposure-response models, which take age, gender and smoking habits in to account.

 How do I understand the risks from contaminated land?
 Assessment of risk from asbestos in soils

 We have used a similar approach to contaminated land risk assessments concerning asbestos.
 This work has been undertaken to help assess risks from potential past exposures through use of contaminated sites, as well as to help assess how best to deal safely with soil that is contaminated with asbestos, and to determine whether "significant possibility of significant harm" (SPOSH) exists under Part IIA of the Environmental Protection Act 1990.

 Our reports provide the rational technical basis for either the developer to assess and demonstrate whether a site is "safe and suitable for use", or the Local Authority to inform their decision as to the condition of land under Part IIA.